 Recipe: Rainbow Veggie Pizza With Chickpea-Cauliflower Crust

-What if your guilty pleasure didn’t have to feel so guilty?
-That’s right — pizza that tastes just as delicious, but without the grease, high-carb content and high sodium.
+Pizza that tastes delicious, but without the grease, high-carb content and heavy sodium?
+It’s totally possible!
 With its protein, vitamins, minerals, fiber and phytonutrients, this pizza runs circles around the everyday variety.
 You’ll love the fantastic, gluten-free crust, topped with veggies, Parmesan and Italian herb toppings.
 Make it for dinner tonight and convert your pizza-loving family and friends to a new favorite.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy